 "It will be named after my mom," he wrote, "and I won't disappoint her."

-so many girls'
+'He's helped out so many girls'

 Over the past two years, powerful men with secret lives have been exposed by women who decided to speak out.
 In 2015, dozens of women, one after another, accused legendary comedian Bill Cosby of drugging and assaulting them over nearly 50 years.
 In early 2016, female employees of Fox News, spurred on by high-profile host Gretchen Carlson, accused chief executive Roger Ailes of sexual harassment.
 He resigned that July.
 Less than a year later, Fox News host Bill O'Reilly was ousted under similar circumstances.